mideind/GreynirSeq/src/greynirseq/nicenlp/examples/pos/README.md

 ### Simple inference

-Point the model class to the checkpoint (any of the splits) and auxiliary data as e.g.
+Point the model class to the checkpoint (any of the splits or an averaged checkpoint) and auxiliary data as e.g.

 ```python
 from greynirseq.nicenlp.models.icebert import IcebertModel